sakitume/SilverLite-FC/docs/Targets.md

     * SPI2_MISO - PA6 (GPIO input)
     * SPI2_MOSI - PA7 (GPIO output)
 * SPI interface for the OSD
-    * This is actually configured by editing `drv_sd_spi.config.h` rather than via Stm32CubeMX
+    * This is actually configured by editing `drv_osd_spi.config.h` rather than via Stm32CubeMX
 * SWD pins (SWDIO, SWCLK) - If available
     * SWD is not available on `MATEKF411RX`, in fact PA14 and/or PA13 are used for other purposes
 * ESC1 - PB10 (GPIO output)